ibpdas/ibpdas/readme.md

 A line of sight model for accelerating the path to value.
 Helps connect data foundations, maturity and outcomes in a simple visual way.
 **Status:** active.

----

 ### **ThinkStudio: Data Strategy Accelerator**
 A workshopping tool for developing context aware data strategies.
 Supports early stage framing and organisational diagnosis.
 **Status:** alpha.

----

 ### **MacroCycle: AI Business Cycle Agent**
 A multiagent experiment for economic sensemaking with an API driven stateless data ecosystem.
 Tests explainable orchestration patterns.
 **Status:** ongoing.

----

-_For more of my experiments, see the repositories below._

 ---